Who's on your ballot, go to indianavoters.com

 - A person must use the most recent version of any form approved by the Indiana Election Division (IED) to comply with the election statutes (IC 3-5-4-8).
 Filing will be rejected if not authorized by the IED.

-- CAN-12 Statement of Economic Interest must be filed along with CAN-2 Declarations of Candidacy and Petition of Nominations.
+- CAN-12 Statement of Economic Interest must be filed along with CAN-42 Declarations of Candidacy, Consent of Independent Candidate, and Petition of Nominations.
 Failure to file a CAN-12 will result in your submission to be rejected.

 - Candidates for Precinct Committeeman or State Convention Delegates, please use CAN-37.
 CAN-37 submissions DO NOT require a CAN-12.